openpnp/openpnp/Scripting.md

 ### Camera.BeforeSettle

 Called concurrently with the start of the settle timer before an image is captured from a camera.
-This is intended to be used to control lighting, mirrors, strobes, etc. Using Camera.BeforeSettle instead Camera.BeforeCapture gives the lighting more time to actually turn on and gives the camera more time to adjust to a new lighting condition.
+This is intended to be used to control lighting, mirrors, strobes, etc. Using Camera.BeforeSettle instead of Camera.BeforeCapture gives the lighting more time to actually turn on and gives the camera more time to adjust to a new lighting condition.

 Variables: